Addressing Training Bias via Automated Image Annotation: The Problem of Label Mismatch

-\para{Type \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {4}}}: Noisy Labels due to Localization Errors.} In this case, a target is captured by both RF localization and camera, but its RF label deviates from the true camera label due to localization errors (and bounding box estimation errors).
-Localization errors include both {\em angular} and {\em depth errors}.
-The angular error shifts a label in the image, while the depth error changes the bounding box size.
+\para{Type \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {4}}}: Noisy Labels due to Localization Errors.} In this case, a target is captured by both \name's wireless localization system and the camera.
+But its annotation derived by \name\ deviates from the ground truth label\footnote{Here we assume that human labeling is always accurate, which is in general not true in reality.} due to localization errors (and bounding box estimation errors).
+In this case, localization errors include both {\em angular} and {\em depth} errors.
+The angular error ``shifts'' the location of the annotation on the image, while the depth error ``modifies'' the bounding box size.